ibexa/documentation-developer/docs/api/graphql/graphql.md

 The repository schema, accessed through `_repository`, exposes the [[= product_name =]] repository in a manner similar to the [Public PHP API](php_api.md).

-The `_repository` field also enables you to query e.g. Object states configured for the repository.
+The `_repository` field also enables you to query, for example, Object states configured for the repository.

 ### Custom schemas